How to Build a Globally Diversified Investment Portfolio from Scratch

 In this guide, you'll learn:

-- Which ETFs and instruments to use
+- Which ETFs and instruments to use to gain exposure to different asset classes and geographies

 ⏱ Reading time: 11 minutes | Difficulty: Intermediate